 Investment and Funding

-Review funding and investment decisions made by committee to assess compliance with regulations and guidance

-Review the valuation process for compliance and good practice.
+Review funding and investment decisions made by committee Review the valuation process for compliance and good practice.

 Review the investment strategy statement and funding strategy statement to assess compliance with regulations and guidance

 Challenge officers and request additional data where required to improve Boards knowledge and ability to effective review decisions and reports in line with the latest regulation and guidance.